Are you eligible for NHS Continuing Care funding?

 - Behavioural or cognitive disorders

-Even if you know people in similar circumstances who’ve been turned down, the only sure way to know if you’re eligible for free NHS Continuing Care is to ask your GP or social worker to arrange an assessment.
+You may know people in similar circumstances who’ve been turned down.
+But the only sure way to know if you’re eligible is to ask your GP or social worker to arrange an assessment.

 What costs are covered?